-There are lots of different approaches to the flex model and can be relatively simple to highly complex.
-What all of the approaches have in common is that “online learning is the backbone of student learning” allowing students to fluidly work through learning activities at their own pace.
-Since the teacher is not delivering the instruction or direction, they can act as the facilitator and spend their time working with students one-on-one or in small groups.
+There are lots of different approaches to the flex model, from relatively simple to highly complex.
+What all of the approaches have in common is that “online learning is the backbone of student learning,” allowing students to fluidly work through learning activities at their own pace.
+Since the teachers are not delivering the instruction or direction, they can act as facilitators and spend their time working with students one-on-one or in small groups.

 The Flex model could be as simple as students using an adaptive learning software to develop literacy skills.
-That software can provide the teacher with data that they use to provide targeted support.
-Similarly, a teacher can create their own online learning modules on a website or learning management system and provide enough scaffolding and direction that students can complete the activities at their own pace.
+That software can provide teachers with data that they use to provide targeted support.
+Similarly, teachers can create their own online learning modules on a website or learning management system and provide enough scaffolding and direction that students can complete the activities at their own pace.

 Reflection question: What can you take from this large-scale implementation and apply to your blended classroom?

-The Lab or Whole Group Rotation model is perhaps the simplest blended model and one that we have seen for decades.
+The Lab or Whole Group Rotation model is perhaps the simplest blended model, one that we have seen for decades.
 In this model, all of the students in the class rotate between the classroom and a computer lab.
-When all students in the class have access to their own device in the classroom, then teachers don’t need to leave their classroom to a computer lab and can rotate the entire class from an activity that doesn’t use technology to one that does.
+When all students in the class have access to their own device in the classroom, teachers don’t need to leave their classroom to to to a computer lab but can rotate the entire class from an activity that doesn’t use technology to one that does.
 An important criteria in this model is that there are meaningful connections between the off-line and online activities.
 The following video shows an example of whole group rotation in a high school but you can imagine who it might look in your elementary classroom.